nexodus-io/nexodus/docs/design/design-discovery.md

 ### Nodes without a firewall and/or NAT device between them (currently supported)

-- Apex will peer end nodes directly that share the same reflexive address discovered via a STUN server.
+- Nexodus will peer end nodes directly that share the same reflexive address discovered via a STUN server.
-- This means that when both nodes share the same public or "reflexive address" (as defined in the above figure), Apex assumes that other peers are likely to have direct access to one another.
+- This means that when both nodes share the same public or "reflexive address" (as defined in the above figure), Nexodus assumes that other peers are likely to have direct access to one another.
 Each peer has their stun/reflexive address in the peer listing received from the controller.
-- Next, the Apex agent will look up the "Local Address" (see Figure 1) of a peer candidate in the peer listing and attempt to probe for connectivity.
+- Next, the Nexodus agent will look up the "Local Address" (see Figure 1) of a peer candidate in the peer listing and attempt to probe for connectivity.
 If this probing succeeds, we consider it a likely candidate match, and both peers set up the connection to one another with a /32 host route and wireguard tunnel.

 ### Nodes with a firewall and/or NAT device between them (currently supported)